EDGENortheastern/dan-m-dec22/README.md

 ## Code Implementation

+Step-by-step guide on how I produced the MVP.
 1. In the country-list.js file I stored all country codes and the corresponding currency codes as an object.
 2. In the script.js file I created an options tags and added the currency codes inside each option tag using a for-in loop and then inserted these tags in the select tag for the drop down box.
 3. I created a function to get the user-input amount.